Late yesterday afternoon, Dave McClure emailed all 500startup founders and mentors. It went like this:

-Company: a company that is a member of the current class of an accelerator.
+Startup: a company that is a member of the current class of an accelerator.
 Specifically, they have given up some amount of equity in return for some amount of cash and access to the program and network provided by the accelerator.

-Mentor: a person who provides time, expertise and connections to a Company and is pre-selected and filtered by the accelerator.
-Generally, there is no remuneration by the accelerator for providing these services to its member Companies.
+Mentor: a person who provides time, expertise, and connections to a Company and is pre-selected and filtered by the accelerator.
+Generally, there is no remuneration by the accelerator for providing these services to its Member Companies.

 Investor: a person or institution that provides cash in return for equity in a startup.

 (To be fair, this was not what Dave was doing.
 He was being very passionate about two things he is fanatical about: the companies he invests in, and the importance of angel investing to a startup ecosystem.)

 I’m also very particular about the startups and founders I get passionate about, because I want them to succeed and will do whatever I can to help that happen.
 This is not unique to me, in fact, most of the mentors that I meet that completely blow me away have similar goals in mind.

-As a mentor should I invest in the companies I mentor?
+As a mentor, should I invest in the companies I mentor?

-It is really that simple.
-Folks that want to become mentors do it because they want to see the companies succeed, and one way to help the company succeed is by investing in them.
+It is that simple.
+Folks that want to become startup mentors do it because they want to see the companies succeed, and one way to help the company succeed is by investing in them.

-What if that amount is nominal? $5k, $10k?
+What if that amount is nominal? $5k, $10k USD?

-But here is where it gets tricky…investors should not mentor.
+Here is where it gets tricky…investors should not mentor.
 Mentors should invest.
-When being a mentor, the values and goals of the mentor mentality should supersede the goals and desires of the investor.
+When being a startup mentor, the values and goals of the mentor mentality should supersede the goals and desires of the investor.

-It is imperative for the accelerator to educate their companies on the roles and expectations of mentors, advisors and investors, and for mentors to mentor, advisors to advise and investors to invest.
-The clearer the role definitions the more value the company gets from the accelerator and the startup ecosystem is continually improved.
+It is imperative for the accelerator to educate their companies on the roles and expectations of mentors, startup advisors, and investors.
+For mentors to mentor, good advisors to advise, and investors to invest.
+The clearer the role definitions, the more value the company gets from the accelerator, and the startup ecosystem is continually improved.

-This entry is a repost from Micah Baldwins personal blog.
+This entry is a repost from Micah Baldwin’s personal blog.